ckaylor33/natours-project/README.md

 Travel landing page

 Project Purpose and Goal
-To learn how to effectively use sass in a project, using advanced techniques for animations, layout, etc.
+To learn how to effectively use sass in a project, using advanced techniques for animations, layout, etc. Choosing to use float layout for this project to get the most fundamental design layout type perfected.

 Web stack and Explanation